 An outlandish simplification in the Rand report was "calculations were done assuming no air drag".
 Air resistance is the primary obstacle to intercept.
 A surface launched missile must catch the target missile that already has a sizable lead.
 Air resistance slows acceleration and burns more fuel.
 High speed air friction causes skin heating that can melt the nose or cause it to break open.
 As a result, missiles in the atmosphere are limited to Mach 3-5.
 The term MaxQ refers to the maximum velocity a missile can safely fly at a certain altitude without risking self-destruction.
 One could argue that once a missile reaches 100 miles above Earth, atmospheric particles are so few that air drag can be discounted, but some 90% of the Earth's gravity remains so after burnout a missile is pulled back to Earth and away from its target.

 Burnout velocity is the maximum speed a missile reaches just as its fuel is exhausted.
 The latest SM-3 missile deployed is the SM-3-IIA, which claims a burnout velocity of 4.5 km/sec or 10,000mph (Mach 13!).
-This may be possible after the missile exits the Earth's atmosphere after two stages are dropped and fuel exhausted.
+This may be possible after the missile exits the Earth's atmosphere after two stages are dropped and fuel is exhausted.
 But most of the missile flight is at less than Mach 4 because of "air drag" and once burnout occurs gravity pulls it back down.
 Therefore, very long range intercepts require the missile be aimed along an indirect arcing ballistic flight path that is much longer, so long that they cannot catch missiles unless they are flying toward the missile defense launch site.
 Russian missiles are aimed to fly the shortest route to the USA over the arctic.
 There is no way any missile fired from Central Europe can catch them!

 Yet these impossible conditions were still not enough since the Rand report also assumes "missiles that spontaneously obtain their entire velocity immediately upon launch."
 Of course several seconds are needed for any missile to reach maximum velocity even without gravity or air resistance, and so G-forces do not squash components.
 Nevertheless, these calculations assume that it begins flight at its maximum burnout velocity to further falsify performance calculations.

 The Rand report is an interesting example of politics.
 Rand provides detailed outside analysis to support Pentagon plans.
 However, it is run by smart people and some have integrity.
-They knew the SM-3 range was greatly inflated, perhaps from reading my 2011 article, and insisted on the methodology.
+They knew the SM-3 range was greatly inflated, perhaps from reading my 2011 article, and insisted on the reporting this false methodology.
 They included the paragraph above in blue to warn experts that the entire report is bogus, so Rand deserves some credit for exposing this fraud.
 Are there people in Congress, the major media, or the Pentagon willing to act on this fraud?

 Carlton Meyer editorG2mil@Gmail.com